thomasweng15/E.V.E./README.md

 Next Steps
 ----------
-1. 	make a config.py file that configures user_config.txt, instead of using voice commands.
+1. 	make a config.py file that configures user_config.txt.
 2.  provide Arduino communication/control as an action to be triggered by voice command.
-3. 	design a GUI!
-4. 	improve conversation mode
+3. 	improve conversation mode
-5. 	write unit tests
-6. 	make typing an option for voice commands.
+5. 	make typing an option for voice commands.

 Contributors